 - Eat Like a Bird

-The Birds: While birds don't eat lightly – they spend much of each day foraging – they can be picky, sorting through mixed birdseed to find just the morsels they want.
+The Birds: While birds don't eat lightly and can spend much of each day foraging, they are often picky, sorting through mixed birdseed to find just the morsels they want.

 - Feather Your Nest

 Meaning: To pad financial gain or collect favors from others

 The Birds: Birds often feather their actual nests with soft material to cushion their eggs and young chicks, improving survival rates among offspring.

 - Night Owl

 Meaning: One who is more active or productive at night